Mortgage Insurance in Australia: Everything You Need to Know

 - Home and contents insurance: Protects your property and belongings against damage, theft, natural disasters.
 Annual premium.
 Required by lenders.

-- Mortgage protection insurance: An optional income-protection-style policy that covers your mortgage repayments if you lose your job or become ill.
+- Mortgage protection insurance: An optional income-protection-style policy covers your mortgage repayments if you lose your job or become ill.
 Not required, often expensive for what it covers.

 How to avoid or reduce LMI